 Register Page.
 The registration process in this module requires users to provide their full name, email address, and password to log in to the application.
 To finish the registration process, users must complete the necessary information before hitting the register button.

 Home Page.
-Th serves as the main screen of the system. consists of different categories of basic functions such as summarization, dashboard, and practice tests.
+The home page serves as the main screen of the system.
+The home consists of different categories of basic functions the system offers, such as summarization, dashboard, and practice tests.

 Summarization Page.
 In this page the user can choose whether to input a file, pdf or an image to scan and summarize.

 Upload button.
-The upload button t.
+The upload button lets the user receive the desired summarised product output.

-Practice Test Page. create and edit quiz and flashcards for enhanced studying.
+Practice Test Page.
+The practice test page allows users to create and edit quizzes and flashcards for better-enhanced studying.

 Quizzes Page.
-The quizzes page allows user create quizzes with options for multiple choices, true false, identification.
+The quizzes page allows users to create quizzes with options for multiple choices, true or false, and identification.

 Flashcards Page.
 This page will allow the user to create flashcards to their liking.

 Dashboard Page.
 This page contains the history log of the user's past works.
-Thallows the user to view and access all created tests and flashcards and their summarized outputs.
+The dashboard allows the user to view and access all created tests and flashcards and their summarized outputs.

 Edit Name.
-This will allow the user to edit their full name.
+This button will allow the user to edit their full name.

 Edit Picture.
 This page allows users to edit their profile picture.